Sea krait

-Sea kraits are a genus of venomous elapid sea snakes (subfamily: Laticaudinae), Laticauda.
+Sea kraits are a genus of venomous snakes belonging to the genus Laticauda and the subfamily Laticaudinae.
 They are semiaquatic, and retain the wide ventral scales typical of terrestrial snakes for moving on land, but also have paddle-shaped tails for swimming.
 Unlike fully aquatic ovoviviparous sea snakes, sea kraits are oviparous and must come to land to digest prey and lay eggs.
 They also have independent evolutionary origins into aquatic habitats, with sea kraits diverging earlier from other Australasian elapids.
 Thus, sea kraits and sea snakes are an example of convergent evolution into aquatic habitats within the Hydrophiinae snakes.
 Sea kraits are also often confused with land kraits (genus Bungarus), which are not aquatic.

 Description

-Sea kraits are semiaquatic, so have morphological adaptations to both land and sea.
+Sea kraits are semiaquatic and possess morphological adaptations to both land and sea.
 Laticauda species show traits intermediate between those of sea snakes and terrestrial elapids.
-They have a vertically flattened and paddle-shaped tail (similar to sea snakes) and laterally positioned nostrils and broad, laterally expanded ventral scales (similar to terrestrial elapids).
-Their body has a striped pattern, nasal scales are separated by inter-nasals scales, and the maxillary bone extends forwards beyond the palatine bone.
+They have a vertically flattened and paddle-shaped tail (similar to sea snakes), laterally positioned nostrils, and broad, laterally expanded ventral scales (similar to terrestrial elapids).
+Their body has a striped pattern, nasal scales separated by inter-nasals scales, and a maxillary bone that extends forwards beyond the palatine bone.
 Members of Laticauda can grow to 1.5 m long.

-Location
+Distribution

 Laticauda species are found throughout the South and Southeast Asian islands spreading from India in the west, north as far as Japan, and southeast to Fiji.
-The species occasionally wanders south to the Eastern coast of Australia and New Zealand (Laticauda colubrina being the most common example in New Zealand), however no known locally breeding populations are known to exist in these areas.
+They occasionally wander south to the Eastern coast of Australia and New Zealand (Laticauda colubrina being the most common example in New Zealand).
+However, no locally breeding populations are known to exist in these areas.
 Sea kraits typically live in the littoral zone of coastal waters and are semi-terrestrial, spending time ashore and in shallow waters, as well as around coral reefs.